Serchservice/nearby/README.md

 ---

 **Happy coding!** 🎉 If you encounter any issues, feel free to open an issue or reach out to the Serchservice team.

-This README includes a detailed project description, setup instructions, package dependencies, and CI/CD guidance, with appropriate emojis to make the content more engaging.# drive